 Harley-Davidson (HOG) Dips More Than Broader Markets: What You Should Know

-Wall Street will be looking for positivity from Harley-Davidson as it approaches its next earnings report date.
-On that day, Harley-Davidson is projected to report earnings of $1.51 per share, which would represent a year-over-year decline of 10.12%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.34 billion, up 8.44% from the prior-year quarter.
+Investors will be hoping for strength from Harley-Davidson as it approaches its next earnings release.
+The company is expected to report EPS of $1.51, down 10.12% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.34 billion, up 8.44% from the year-ago period.

-HOG's full-year Zacks Consensus Estimates are calling for earnings of $4.27 per share and revenue of $4.91 billion.
-These results would represent year-over-year changes of +1.91% and +8.13%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.27 per share and revenue of $4.91 billion, which would represent changes of +1.91% and +8.13%, respectively, from the prior year.

-Any recent changes to analyst estimates for Harley-Davidson should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Harley-Davidson.
 Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 10.85% higher.
-Harley-Davidson is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Harley-Davidson is currently a Zacks Rank #1 (Strong Buy).

-Valuation is also important, so investors should note that Harley-Davidson has a Forward P/E ratio of 9.15 right now.
-This represents a discount compared to its industry's average Forward P/E of 11.93.
+Investors should also note Harley-Davidson's current valuation metrics, including its Forward P/E ratio of 9.01.
+For comparison, its industry has an average Forward P/E of 11.49, which means Harley-Davidson is trading at a discount to the group.

-Also, we should mention that HOG has a PEG ratio of 0.2.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+We can also see that HOG currently has a PEG ratio of 0.19.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
 HOG's industry had an average PEG ratio of 0.82 as of yesterday's close.

 Click to get this free report